Fire Protection Services | Resources for Homeowners | Let’s Be FireSmart | Fire Ban Status

 CURRENT FIRE BAN STATUS

-There is currently a FIRE BAN IN EFFECT
+There is currently NO FIRE ADVISORY IN EFFECT

 Please contact 911 to report any emergency situations.
 Contact the Administration Office at 780-967-0271 to report any breach of the fire ban restrictions.